donut.system

 • Manage system start and shutdown: Components often have to be started and stopped in dependency order: your job scheduler might use your database as its data store, and therefore can’t be started until after your db threadpool is created. donut.system makes sure that these behaviors happen in the correct order.

-Check out the tutorial for a resource that systematically builds your mental model of the library from scratch.
+The tutorial will help you systematically build your mental model of this tool.
 The rest of this doc is organized as a mostly depth-first series of guides that explore every aspect of working with donut.system.

 To use donut.system, you first define a system that contains component groups.
 Component groups contain component definitions.
 Component definitions include signal handlers that implement component behaviors.